Vacation rentals in London

 London is one of the world’s great old cities, situated on the banks of the famous River Thames.
 The city boasts some of the world’s most recognisable landmarks including the Tower Bridge, Trafalgar Square, Westminster Abbey, Big Ben and the London Eye.
 While Buckingham Palace and the Royal family draw big crowds, it is London's diverse population that is the lifeblood of the city.
 Together, its residents speak more than 300 languages and are made up of cultures from all over the globe — ensuring you can experience a wide array of entertainment and food on your trip.
 While fish and chips are still a British favourite, they are rivalled today by curry as the nation’s most famous dish, which you can enjoy in any one of the Indian and Pakistani restaurants dotted throughout the city.
 And of a course a true London experience would not be complete without a trip to a traditional pub.

-When is the best time to stay in a holiday rental in London?
+The best time to stay in a holiday rental in London

 London's milder climate means it is a good place to visit at any time of year.
 Spring offers longer daylight hours and mild weather in April and May, but it is still wise to bring an umbrella during this season, as you will get the odd spot of rain.
 Summer is a great time in London, as the warm weather is suitable for enjoying all the sights and many green spaces.
 The city becomes very lively in summer with several prominent music festivals and outdoor cinemas.
 During the winter holidays, London shines with Christmas lights, and there’s a festive spirit in the air.
 It does get cold, though, so rug up.
 Whenever you decide to visit, you will find a wide range of holiday apartment rentals in London to suit all tastes and budgets.